Skip to content

 Label Rights

-URI dct_rights_sm
+URI https://opengeometadata.org/ogm-aardvark/#rights_1

 Obligation Suggested

-Multivalued true
+Multivalued True

-Purpose To provide a free text field for rights information, such as usage, access, or copyright
+Purpose To provide a free text field for rights information, such as usage, access, or copyright.

 Entry Guidelines Enter free text of generic, catch-all access and usage rights.
-It can include clickable links; all access and usage rights.

 Commentary This field is intended to be flexible to accommodate different types of rights and disclaimers.
 Users are encouraged to adopt one of the rightsstatements.org statements.
+This is a plain text field by default, but it can include clickable links if the GeoBlacklight software is customized; see the GeoBlacklight documentation on how to render HTML from a text field.

-Controlled Vocabulary no
+Controlled Vocabulary No

-Example value "All data is copyrighted by China Data Center and/or its suppliers.
+Example Value "All data is copyrighted by China Data Center and/or its suppliers.
 Derived works that include the source data must be merged with other value-added data in such a way that the derived work cannot be converted back to the original source data format.
-This data is licensed by UC Berkeley for research, educational, and other non-commercial use by authorized users, which include persons affiliated with UC Berkeley and walk-in users who must access the data in person at the library. https://rightsstatements.org/page/InC/1.0/?language=en"
+This data is licensed by UC Berkeley for research, educational, and other non-commercial use by authorized users, which include persons affiliated with UC Berkeley and walk-in users who must access the data in person at the library. https://rightsstatements.org/page/InC/1.0/?language=en."

 Element Set DCMI